9001/copyparty/README.md

 * Android-Firefox: takes a while to select files (their fix for ☝️)
 * Desktop-Firefox: ~~may use gigabytes of RAM if your files are massive~~ *seems to be OK now*
 * Desktop-Firefox: may stop you from deleting files you've uploaded until you visit `about:memory` and click `Minimize memory usage`

+server-os-specific:
+* RHEL8 / Rocky8: you can run copyparty using `/usr/libexec/platform-python`

 # bugs